Australia's Pepper Group fields $500 mln takeover offer from KKR

-* Heartland Express Inc - transaction enterprise value of approximately $113 million

-July 5 Australian non-bank lender Pepper Group said on Wednesday it has received a A$655 million ($498 million) non-binding takeover offer from U.S. buyout firm KKR Credit Advisors LLC.
+July 5 (Reuters) - Australian non-bank lender Pepper Group said on Wednesday it has received a A$655 million ($498 million) non-binding takeover offer from U.S. buyout firm KKR Credit Advisors LLC.

 The indicative offer of A$3.60 per share is at a 4 percent discount to Tuesday's closing price of A$3.75.